pilgrimstack/workshop-101/readme.md

 The IP and the password are provided during the workshop.
 You have to give a unique ID, it can be your desktop ID or your firstname.name (without accent and space).
 In case of connection lost, just redo the same.

-Create a file named credentials and paste the content of the downloaded file on the previous step.

 ```bash
 git clone https://github.com/pilgrimstack/workshop-101.git
 ```